 The Albury Wodonga Regional Cancer Centre Specialist Outpatient Clinic

 Albury Wodonga Health is pleased to bring the community a fully public cancer specialist outpatient clinic.
-All cancer patients in our catchment are able to receive high quality care, close to home, under the public healthcare system.
+All cancer patients in our catchment are able to receive high quality care, close to home, under the public healthcare system or access our services as a private patient using their health insurance.

 Dr Hamilton graduated from the University of Western Australia with a Bachelor of Science in 2006 with first class honours in pharmacology.
 He graduated medical school from Monash University in 2011 and completed a Masters in Medical Statistics in 2021.